-- 6. Project Implementer/implementing partner, which is the entity charged with the successful execution and completion of the project's activities must have a track record of more than three years of technical experience in the area of interest. - 7.
-The initiative should take a maximum of 2 years (24 months) to achieve the project targets.
-Initiatives that can demonstrate realistic/plausible impact (e.g., job creation) in a shorter period will be considered more competitive. - 8.
+- 6. The Project Implementer/implementing partner, which is the entity charged with the successful execution and completion of the project's activities, must have a track record of more than two years of technical experience in the area of interest. - 7.
 Applicants need to acknowledge that while the intellectual property (IP) will reside with the applicant, all successful applicants must permit the Jobs Fund to use the concept for learning and dissemination purposes.
-The learning material will be developed in conjunction with the owner of the IP and will not be used for commercial dissemination. - 9.
-Existing/ previous Jobs Fund Partners will only be eligible to respond to the call if they meet ALL of the following additional criteria as of 31 March 2023: - a.
-The project must have reached at least 50% of its contracted implementation period in any one of their Jobs Fund funded projects. - b.
-Performance on applicable contracted job and placement targets combined must be greater than 50% since inception date in any one of their Jobs Fund funded projects. - c.
-The project must have reached at least 50% inception to date expenditure as measured against total contracted expenditure in any one of their Jobs Fund funded projects.
+The learning material will be developed in conjunction with the owner of the IP and will not be used for commercial dissemination. - 8.
+Existing/ previous Jobs Fund Partners will only be eligible to respond to the call if they meet ALL the following additional criteria as of 31 March 2025: - a) The project must have reached at least 50% of its contracted implementation period in any one of their Jobs Fund-funded projects. - Performance on applicable contracted job and placement targets combined must be greater than 50% inception date in any one of their Jobs Fund-funded projects. - c) The project must have reached at least 50% inception-to-date expenditure as measured against total contracted expenditure in any one of their Jobs Fund-funded projects.